aogriffiths/relay/README.md

 > to indicate the desire to unsubscribe.
 Also, the Hub will not validate
 > unsubscription requests with the publisher.

-#### Relay Subscribing and Unsubscribing
+#### Relay

 1. Adhere completely to the PuSH specification.

-Follows the PuSH specification but adds some extentions.
-The steps are:
+2. Relay refers to the parts that are involved in Subscribing and Unsubscribing as follows:

-1. __(5.1) Subscription Request__ - The Subscriber sends a Subscription Request to a Publisher
+  * __Subscription Request__ - The Subscriber sends a Subscription Request to a Publisher (5.1)
-2. __(5.2) Subscription Validation__ - The Publisher validiates the Subscription Request
+  * __Subscription Validation__ - The Publisher validiates the Subscription Request (5.2)
-3. __(5.3) Verification of Subscriber Itent__ - The Publisher verifies the intent of the Subscriber
+  * __Verification of Subscriber Itent__ - The Publisher verifies the intent of the Subscriber (5.3)
+  * __Subscription Confirmation__ - The Subscriber ...

+3. After a succesful Subscription Relay opperates in a similar way to PuSH with:

-4. __(6 and 7) Publishing and Content Distribution__ - The Publisher sends all updates to the topic to the Subscriber
+  * __ Publishing and Content Distribution__ - The Publisher sends all updates to the topic to the Subscriber (6 and 7)

-Each step request the previous step is succesful and in this process the Subscriber is given a number of `lease_seconds` and MUST resubscribe before these have elapsed.
+4. Each step request the previous step is succesful and in this process the Subscriber is given a number of `lease_seconds` and MUST resubscribe before these have elapsed.

 ### 5.1.
 Subscription Request

 _The Subscriber sends a Subscription Request to a Publisher_

+#### PuSH

+> 5.1.
+Subscriber Sends Subscription Request

+> Subscription is initiated by the subscriber making an HTTPS [RFC2616] or
+> HTTP [RFC2616] POST request to the hub URL.
+This request has a Content-Type
+> of application/x-www-form-urlencoded (described in Section 17.13.4 of
+> [W3C.REC‑html401‑19991224]) and the following parameters in its body:

+> * __hub.callback__ REQUIRED.
+The subscriber's callback URL where
+>   notifications should be delivered.
+It is considered good practice to use a
+>   unique callback URL for each subscription.
+> * __hub.mode__ REQUIRED.
+The literal string "subscribe" or "unsubscribe",
+>   depending on the goal of the request.
+> * __hub.topic__ REQUIRED.
+The topic URL that the subscriber wishes to
+>   subscribe to or unsubscribe from.
+> * __hub.lease_seconds__ OPTIONAL.
+Number of seconds for which the subscriber
+>   would like to have the subscription active.
+Hubs MAY choose to respect
+>   this value or not, depending on their own policies.
+This parameter MAY be
+>   present for unsubscription requests and MUST be ignored by the hub in that
+>   case.
+> * __hub.secret__ OPTIONAL.
+A subscriber-provided secret string that will be
+>   used to compute an HMAC digest for authorized content distribution.
+If not
+>   supplied, the HMAC digest will not be present for content distribution
+>   requests.
+This parameter SHOULD only be specified when the request was
+>   made over HTTPS [RFC2818].
+This parameter MUST be less than 200 bytes in
+>   length.

+> Subscribers MAY also include additional HTTP [RFC2616] request parameters, as
+> well as HTTP [RFC2616] Headers if they are required by the hub.
+In the
+> context of social web applications, it is considered good practice to include
+> a From HTTP [RFC2616] header (as described in section 14.22 of Hypertext
+> Transfer Protocol [RFC2616]) to indicate on behalf of which user the
+> subscription is being performed.

+> Hubs MUST ignore additional request parameters they do not understand.

+> Hubs MUST allow subscribers to re-request subscriptions that are already
+> activated.
+Each subsequent request to a hub to subscribe or unsubscribe MUST
+> override the previous subscription state for a specific topic URL and
+> callback URL combination once the action is verified.
+Any failures to
+> confirm the subscription action MUST leave the subscription state unchanged.
+> This is required so subscribers can renew their subscriptions before the
+> lease seconds period is over without any interruption.

+#### Relay

 (Identical to the PuSH specification.)